Download the example workbook

-This Excel Tutorial demonstrates how to use the Excel PRICE Function in Excel to calculate the bond price, with formula examples.
+This tutorial demonstrates how to use the Excel PRICE Function in Excel to calculate the bond price.

 The PRICE Function Calculates the price of a bond.